martinbean/facebook-php-sdk-laravel/README.md

 # Facebook PHP SDK Laravel package

-A wrapper for the Facebook PHP SDK to work nicely with Laravel.
+A wrapper for the Facebook PHP SDK to work nicely with Laravel 4 or 5.

 ## Installation

 Add this package’s name to your Composer manifest:

     "require": {
-        "martinbean/facebook-php-sdk-laravel": "0.1.*"
+        "martinbean/facebook-php-sdk-laravel": "0.2.*"
     }

 ## Usage